ZertoPublic/Z4K/docs/SupportedPlatforms.md

 If you need assistance for testing, contact your Zerto account representative to engage with Zerto professional services.

-<span class="Note">Kubernetes distribution incompatibility or performance issues cannot be addressed by opening support tickets with Zerto.
+Kubernetes distribution incompatibility or performance issues cannot be addressed by opening support tickets with Zerto.

 Instead, an idea request via the MyZerto portal should be created.
-Requests will be evaluated, but are not a guaranteed within any specified period.</span>
+Requests will be evaluated, but are not a guaranteed within any specified period.